 Jennifer L. Miller, MD, CCD

-Dr. Miller is an attending physician in the Division of Endocrinology and Assistant Professor of Pediatrics at Northwestern University Feinberg School of Medicine.
+Dr. Miller is an attending physician in the Division of Endocrinology and Associate Professor of Pediatrics at Northwestern University Feinberg School of Medicine.
 She specializes in children’s bone health, seeing patients in the inpatient and outpatient settings, and working with a national Pediatric Bone Health Learning Network to improve the care and outcomes all children with bone health concerns or conditions.
 She is also a certified clinical densitometrist by the International Society of Clinical Densitometry (ISCD).

 Carla V. Quijano, MD